RottenThunder/Project-Ember/README.md

 - Commit "Inventory System"
     - The game now has an inventory system which can be seen by pressing "I"
     - The Player is now a seperate class of it's own to accomadate the inventory being specific to only the player

+### Day 164 (27/03/2022)
+- Commit "So a lot has happened..."
+    - Inventory system has been deleted
+    - New game ideas were made (such as having cards in the game)
+    - New pixel art has been made
+    - The player has a way of attacking through the form of firing a projectile
+    - Other minor performance upgrades have been implemented
+    - And finally, i am so sorry for not updating the repository for a long time